edlyn-hamburger/Physics_VR/Notes.md

 When using blender for models make sure scaling is correct otherwise object's scale will be in the hundrends or thousands

 F key focuses in on an object

+UI overlay has to be in world space